MarisaJL/training-material/topics/single-cell/tutorials/scrna_batch_correction/tutorial.md

 In the Seurat pipeline, we can use the ability of the SeuratObject to store multiple layers to split our data up before we begin the analysis.
 We might do this when we have different batches or if we've combined datasets.

 Splitting our data into layers means that the Seurat preprocessing tools can work on each layer separately.
 Each layer (in this case, each of our batches) will be normalised independently.
 We'll also identify the highly variable genes within each batch, rather than across the whole dataset.
+Seurat will then create a single consensus list of highly variable genes to use for the whole dataset.

 The other tools in the Seurat pipeline, such as `RunPCA` and `FindClusters` will still work on the entire dataset.